yuehaowong/devOpsDemo/README-DOCKER.md

     - Create an [ENTRYPOINT](https://medium.freecodecamp.org/docker-entrypoint-cmd-dockerfile-best-practices-abc591c30e21) where you'll run `node ./server/server.js`

-1. Build the docker image from Dockerfile-prod
+1. Build the docker image from Dockerfile

     Tag the image as mm-prod so it will be easy to recognize and reference.
-Tell it to use  Dockerfile-prod for configuration and finally tell it to build in the current directory with `.`.
+By default, docker will look for a file named Dockerfile.
+We'll take advantage of that later when we upload this repo to AWS.
+Finally tell it to build in the current directory with `.`.

-    `docker build -t [orgname]/mm-prod -f Dockerfile-prod .`
+    `docker build -t [orgname]/mm-prod -f .`

     We can verify that the image has been created by listing the docker images on your machine.